MicrosoftDocs/powerbi-docs/powerbi-docs/whitepaper-premium-deployment.md

 ## End notes

-<a name="footnote-01"></a>\[1\] This technical paper is concerned with Power BI Premium which is only supported by the Power BI cloud service, and so Power BI Report Server is not in scope, except to state that the license required to install Power BI Report Server is included with some Power BI Premium SKUs.
+<a name="endnote-01"></a>\[1\] This technical paper is concerned with Power BI Premium which is only supported by the Power BI cloud service, and so Power BI Report Server is not in scope, except to state that the license required to install Power BI Report Server is included with some Power BI Premium SKUs.

-<a name="footnote-02"></a>\[2\] Power BI as a cloud service when used to embed content on behalf of application users is Platform-as-a-Service (PaaS).
+<a name="endnote-02"></a>\[2\] Power BI as a cloud service when used to embed content on behalf of application users is Platform-as-a-Service (PaaS).
 This type of embedding can be achieved with different two products, one of which is Power BI Premium.

-<a name="footnote-03"></a>\[3\] Push, streaming and hybrid datasets are not stored in Premium capacities, and are therefore not a consideration when deploying, managing and monitoring Premium capacities.
+<a name="endnote-03"></a>\[3\] Push, streaming and hybrid datasets are not stored in Premium capacities, and are therefore not a consideration when deploying, managing and monitoring Premium capacities.

-<a name="footnote-04"></a>\[4\] Excel workbooks as a Power BI content type are not stored in Premium capacities, and are therefore not a consideration when deploying, managing or monitoring Premium capacities.
+<a name="endnote-04"></a>\[4\] Excel workbooks as a Power BI content type are not stored in Premium capacities, and are therefore not a consideration when deploying, managing or monitoring Premium capacities.

-<a name="footnote-05"></a>\[5\] Visuals can be configured to ignore slicer interactions.
+<a name="endnote-05"></a>\[5\] Visuals can be configured to ignore slicer interactions.
 For further information, refer to the [Visualization interactions in a Power BI report](service-reports-visual-interactions.md) document.

-<a name="footnote-06"></a>\[6\] The difference in size can be determined by comparing the Power BI Desktop file size with the Task Manager memory using for the file.
+<a name="endnote-06"></a>\[6\] The difference in size can be determined by comparing the Power BI Desktop file size with the Task Manager memory using for the file.

-<a name="footnote-07"></a>\[7\] Support for Microsoft data sources include SQL Server, Azure Data Bricks, Azure HDInsight Spark (Beta), Azure SQL Database and Azure SQL Data Warehouse.
+<a name="endnote-07"></a>\[7\] Support for Microsoft data sources include SQL Server, Azure Data Bricks, Azure HDInsight Spark (Beta), Azure SQL Database and Azure SQL Data Warehouse.
 For information about additional sources, refer to the [Data sources supported by Direct Query in Power BI](desktop-directquery-data-sources.md) document.

-<a name="footnote-08"></a>\[8\] Power BI Premium supports uploading a Power BI Desktop (.pbix) file up to a maximum of 10 GB in size.
+<a name="endnote-08"></a>\[8\] Power BI Premium supports uploading a Power BI Desktop (.pbix) file up to a maximum of 10 GB in size.
 Once uploaded, a dataset can grow up to 12 GB in size as a result of refresh.
 Maximum upload size varies by SKU.
 For further information, refer to the [Power BI Premium support for large datasets](service-premium-large-datasets.md) document.

-<a name="footnote-09"></a>\[9\] SKUs with less than four v-cores do not run on dedicated infrastructure.
+<a name="endnote-09"></a>\[9\] SKUs with less than four v-cores do not run on dedicated infrastructure.
 This includes the EM1, EM2, A1 and A2 SKUs.

-<a name="footnote-10"></a>\[10\] While rare, models may be unloaded from memory due to service operations.
+<a name="endnote-10"></a>\[10\] While rare, models may be unloaded from memory due to service operations.

-<a name="footnote-11"></a>\[11\] These timings are subject to change at any time.
+<a name="endnote-11"></a>\[11\] These timings are subject to change at any time.

-<a name="footnote-12"></a>\[12\] This is referred to as multi-geo, currently in preview.
+<a name="endnote-12"></a>\[12\] This is referred to as multi-geo, currently in preview.
 The rationale for a multi-geo deployment is typically for corporate or government compliance, rather than performance and scale.
 Report and dashboard loading still involves requests to the home region for metadata.
 For further information, refer to the [Multi-Geo support for Power BI Premium (Preview)](service-admin-premium-multi-geo.md) document.

-<a name="footnote-13"></a>\[13\] It is possible that users can cause performance issues by overloading the Power BI service with jobs, writing overly complex queries, creating circular references, etc.
+<a name="endnote-13"></a>\[13\] It is possible that users can cause performance issues by overloading the Power BI service with jobs, writing overly complex queries, creating circular references, etc.

-<a name="footnote-14"></a>\[14\] The option to assign the entire organization's workspaces is not recommended, and a more targeted approach is preferred.
+<a name="endnote-14"></a>\[14\] The option to assign the entire organization's workspaces is not recommended, and a more targeted approach is preferred.
 Generally, it is not best practice to use personal workspaces for production content.

-<a name="footnote-15"></a>\[15\] It is possible to monitor A SKUs in the app or in the Azure portal, but not in the Power BI Admin Portal.
+<a name="endnote-15"></a>\[15\] It is possible to monitor A SKUs in the app or in the Azure portal, but not in the Power BI Admin Portal.
 To monitor A SKUs, refresh of the report will fail if app has not been added to the reader role of the resource.
 For further information, refer to the [Monitor Power BI Premium and Power BI Embedded capacities](service-admin-premium-monitor-capacity.md) document.

-<a name="footnote-16"></a>\[16\] Refreshes can wait when there is not enough CPU or memory to start.
+<a name="endnote-16"></a>\[16\] Refreshes can wait when there is not enough CPU or memory to start.

-<a name="footnote-17"></a>\[17\] The dataset size in memory can be larger than the size on disk by up to 20%.
+<a name="endnote-17"></a>\[17\] The dataset size in memory can be larger than the size on disk by up to 20%.

-<a name="footnote-18"></a>\[18\] Average Memory Usage (GB), and Highest Memory Consumption (GB)
+<a name="endnote-18"></a>\[18\] Average Memory Usage (GB), and Highest Memory Consumption (GB)

-<a name="footnote-19"></a>\[19\] Dataset evictions**
+<a name="endnote-19"></a>\[19\] Dataset evictions

-<a name="footnote-20"></a>\[20\] Dataset Queries , Dataset Average Query Duration (ms), Dataset Wait Count, and Dataset Average Wait Time (ms)
+<a name="endnote-20"></a>\[20\] Dataset Queries , Dataset Average Query Duration (ms), Dataset Wait Count, and Dataset Average Wait Time (ms)

-<a name="footnote-21"></a>\[21\] CPU High Utilization Count and CPU Time of Highest Utilization (past seven days)
+<a name="endnote-21"></a>\[21\] CPU High Utilization Count and CPU Time of Highest Utilization (past seven days)

-<a name="footnote-22"></a>\[21\] DQ/LC High Utilization Count and DQ/LC Time of Highest Utilization (past seven days)
+<a name="endnote-22"></a>\[21\] DQ/LC High Utilization Count and DQ/LC Time of Highest Utilization (past seven days)